Home > Archives > Latest issue

 Keywords: Transformer, Oil-Paper Insulation, Aging, Dielectric Response, Polarization Current, Depolarization Current.

-Controlling Chaotic Ferroresonance oscillations in Autotransformers Including Linear and Nonlinear Core Losses Effect
+go to top Controlling Chaotic Ferroresonance oscillations in Autotransformers Including Linear and Nonlinear Core Losses Effect

 by Hamid Radmanesh